neil-and-void/CelebGuess/README.md

-# CelebGuess
+# Celebrity Guess
-Android app where you guess the celebrity
+Android app where you guess the celebrity.
+An app I built to practice working with HTML files and images from the web within android